tsionnegash/alx-airbnb-database/database-script-0x01/README.md

+A `README` for the database schema and SQL queries.

 ---

 # **Database Schema README**

 ## **Overview**

 This database schema is designed for a booking platform where users can create accounts, make bookings for properties, leave reviews, and send messages.
 The schema consists of six main entities:

 - **User**
 - **Property**
 - **Booking**